wcarhart/thoth/README.md

 There may be other dictionaries in the future, but for now the default dictionary is fairly limited, unfortunately.

 ## Nomenclature
 You may ask, why the name `thoth`? `thoth` is the [Egyptian god of writing, magic, wisdom](https://en.wikipedia.org/wiki/Thoth).
-He is often depicted as a man with the head of an ibis or a baboon, animals sacred to himm, and is said to maintain the universe.
+He is often depicted as a man with the head of an ibis or a baboon, animals sacred to him, and is said to maintain the universe.